 Sara replied, “Oh, wow!
 You know what, kind words go a really long way.
 So if you remember to do that, when you step on the plane, take a minute to look up from your phone and say hello.
 Greet the flight attendants.
 And on your way out, thank them and just be thoughtful about that.
 Look around and see if you can help in any way.
 But also what I would say is, you know, flight attendants love chocolate.”

 If you are traveling with little kids, then give the chocolates to them to give to the flight attendant welcoming passengers onboard.
-If I’m not with my kids, I still give it to the FA at the door and I say something like, “I know how difficult your job is.
+If I’m not with my kids, I still give it to the flight attendant at the door and I say something like, “I know how difficult your job is.
 Here’s a gesture of appreciation.”

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.